AyrA/Http2Socks/docs/Control.md

 Note: Connections are still accepted and will "pile up" until `CONT` is issued.
 To halt processing more efficiently, the service should be paused or stopped if the control connection is not needed.

+**CAUTION!
+Request processing does not automatically resume when you close/drop the control connection.**
+**If there's a processing error, connect again and issue the CONT command to resume processing.**
+**Restarting the service also resets the HALT flag.**

 ## Command `CONT`

 - Arguments: None